12 May 2019

 To whom do we as Christians belong?
 It is not enough simply to say that we belong to Jesus.
 What we do and think will give us a good idea.
 Are we regular in going to Sunday Mass, to some daily prayer?
 Are we forgiving to those who may have hurt us or to those who think differently to us?
 Do we pray to put our trust in him and allow ourselves to be guided by his will?

-He says also in this very short gospel: ‘I give them eternal life’, which for John the Evangelist does not just mean just life after death.
+He says also in this very short gospel: ‘I give them eternal life’, which doesn’t just mean life after death.
 Rather it involves the beginning of eternal life now – that is, a quality of life which gives peace, freedom, joy, but will also involve suffering and trial if we follow the Good Shepherd.
 It is especially about our relationship with God which begins here and continues into eternity.

-In spite of your and my weaknesses Jesus gives us the great promise that as his brothers and sisters no one can steal us from him because the Father who is greater than anyone will not allow this.
+In spite of our weaknesses Jesus gives us the great promise that as his brothers and sisters no one can steal us from him because the Father who is greater than anyone will not allow this.

 Like any true shepherd Jesus will pull put all the stops to love and care for us.
 He does this especially through the friends and other disciples he gives us to care for us now.

 ‘Lord Jesus, true Shepherd of your flock, thank you for sharing this vocation with each of us.
 May your Spirit enable us to be true life givers and carers of your flock, those you have entrusted especially to us.
+In particular grant that God’s call to our young people to priesthood and religious life may not be drowned out by other voices or the lure of material wealth.
 Amen’.